Notice of Privacy Practices

-Sign In Sheet.
+Sign-In Sheet.
 We may use and disclose medical information about you by having you sign in when you arrive at our office.
-We may also call out your name when we are ready to see you.
+We may call out your name when we are ready to see you.

 Notification and Communication With Family.
-We may disclose your health information to notify or assist in notifying a family member, your personal representative or another person responsible for your care about your location, your general condition or, unless you had instructed us otherwise, in the event of your death.
+We may disclose your health information to notify or assist in notifying a family member, your personal representative, or another person responsible for your care about your location, your general condition, or, unless you had instructed us otherwise, in the event of your death.
 In the event of a disaster, we may disclose information to a relief organization so that they may coordinate these notification efforts.
-We may also disclose information to someone who is involved with your care or helps pay for your care.
-If you are able and available to agree or object, we will give you the opportunity to object prior to making these disclosures, although we may disclose this information in a disaster even over your objection if we believe it is necessary to respond to the emergency circumstances.
+We may also disclose information to someone involved with your care or helps pay for your care.
+If you are able and available to agree or object, we will allow you to object before making these disclosures, although we may disclose this information in a disaster even over your objection if we believe it is necessary to respond to the emergency circumstances.
 If you are unable or unavailable to agree or object, our health professionals will use their best judgment in communication with your family and others.

 Marketing.
-Provided we do not receive any payment for making these communications, we may contact you to give you information about products or services related to your treatment, case management or care coordination, or to direct or recommend other treatments, therapies, health care providers or settings of care that may be of interest to you.
-We may similarly describe products or services provided by this practice and tell you which health plans this practice participates in.
-We may also encourage you to maintain a healthy lifestyle and get recommended tests, participate in a disease management program, provide you with small gifts, tell you about government sponsored health programs or encourage you to purchase a product or service when we see you, for which we may be paid.
-Finally, we may receive compensation which covers our cost of reminding you to take and refill your medication, or otherwise communicate about a drug or biologic that is currently prescribed for you.
+Provided we do not receive any payment for making these communications.
+We may contact you to give you information about products or services related to your treatment, case management, or care coordination or to direct or recommend other treatments, therapies, health care providers, or settings of care that may interest you.
+We may similarly describe products or services this practice provides and tell you which health plans this practice participates in.
+We may also encourage you to maintain a healthy lifestyle and get recommended tests, participate in a disease management program, provide you with small gifts, tell you about government-sponsored health programs, or encourage you to purchase a product or service when we see you, for which we may be paid.
+Finally, we may receive compensation that covers our cost of reminding you to take and refill your medication or otherwise communicate about a drug or biologic currently prescribed for you.
 We will not otherwise use or disclose your medical information for marketing purposes or accept any payment for other marketing communications without your prior written authorization.
 The authorization will disclose whether we receive any compensation for any marketing activity you authorize, and we will stop any future marketing activity to the extent you revoke that authorization.

 Sale of Health Information.
 We will not sell your health information without your prior written authorization.
-The authorization will disclose that we will receive compensation for your health information if you authorize us to sell it, and we will stop any future sales of your information to the extent that you revoke that authorization.
+The authorization will disclose that we will receive compensation for your health information if you authorize us to sell it.
+We will stop any future sales of your information to the extent that you revoke that authorization.

 Required by Law.
 As required by law, we will use and disclose your health information, but we will limit our use or disclosure to the relevant requirements of the law.
-When the law requires us to report abuse, neglect or domestic violence, or respond to judicial or administrative proceedings, or to law enforcement officials, we will further comply with the requirement set forth below concerning those activities.
+When the law requires us to report abuse, neglect, or domestic violence, or respond to judicial or administrative proceedings or law enforcement officials, we will further comply with the requirement set forth below concerning those activities.

 Health Oversight Activities.
-We may, and are sometimes required by law, to disclose your health information to health oversight agencies during the course of audits, investigations, inspections, licensure and other proceedings, subject to the limitations imposed by law.
+We may, and are sometimes required by law, to disclose your health information to health oversight agencies during audits, investigations, inspections, licensure, and other proceedings, subject to the limitations imposed by law.

 Judicial and Administrative Proceedings.
 We may, and are sometimes required by law, to disclose your health information in the course of any administrative or judicial proceeding to the extent expressly authorized by a court or administrative order.
-We may also disclose information about you in response to a subpoena, discovery request or other lawful process if reasonable efforts have been made to notify you of the request and you have not objected, or if your objections have been resolved by a court or administrative order.
+We may also disclose information about you in response to a subpoena, discovery request, or other lawful processes if reasonable efforts have been made to notify you of the request and you have not objected or if your objections have been resolved by a court or administrative order.

 Coroners.
 We may, and are often required by law, to disclose your health information to coroners in connection with their investigations of deaths.